 - Leave shades, blinds, and curtains in normal positions.
 Don't let your mail pile up!
 Call the post office to stop delivery or have a neighbor pick it up.

-- Make a list of your valuables - DVDs, stereo equipment, tablets, computers, jewelry, etc. Take photos of the items, list their serial numbers and description.
+- Make a list of your valuables - electronics, computers, jewelry, etc. Take photos of the items, list their serial numbers and description.
 Consider engraving your valuables.

 - Ask local law enforcement for a free home security survey.